release-engineering/iib/README.md

   container registry before erroring out.
 This defaults to `5`.
 It's also used as the max number of attempts to buildah when receiving HTTP 50X errors.
 * `iib_retry_delay` - the delay in seconds between retry attempts.
 It's just used for buildah when receiving HTTP 50X errors.
 This defaults to `5`.
 * `iib_retry_jitter` - the extra seconds to be added on delay between retry attempts.
 It's just used for buildah when receiving HTTP 50X errors.
 This defaults to `5`.
+* `iib_retry_multiplier` - the constant in the `2^x * multiplier` formula, where x stands for attempt number.
+Formula is used to calculate the seconds to be added on delay between retry attempts.
+It's just used for buildah when receiving HTTP 50X errors.
+This defaults to `5`.

 If you wish to configure AWS S3 bucket for storing artifact files, the following **environment variables** must be set along with `iib_aws_s3_bucket_name` config variable: